Last Updated on June 7, 2023 by Christine Kaaloa

 The more you do this, the more you’ll get comfortable with it.
 I never used to be the type of person to invite myself into other peoples’ plans.
 Now, I don’t think twice.

 Traveling alone has given me a thick skin, as much of my needs are survival based.

 There are times you may meet rejection if someone doesn’t want to join you in an activity or they don’t want company.
 Don’t take it personally.
 Please, please, please don’t.
 You are facilitating your travels.
 Not trying to make a best friend for life, but if you do, then great!

 Travelers use other travelers to facilitate and engineer forwards travel.
 On the road, travelers consider budget survival first.
 Traveling can be expensive and there is a time limit to it.
 You’ll find travelers prioritizing money and time.
 Shrug it off- go onto the next person until you find a Yes!

 – “Give yourself a chance to meet the stranger you’ve never met …in yourself!”

-When I was living in South Korea, I met a lot of people in my program who weren’t like me.
-Going out with them, at times, felt like wearing mismatched shoes, but I still did it.
-And I did not regret it.
-In the end, every human being offers something valuable and you might just miss it if you’re too selective about finding your ideal type of travel companion.
+When I lived in South Korea, I went out with foreigners in my English teacher’s program who occasionally felt like mismatched personalities to mine.
+But I did not regret it.
+Every traveler offers something valuable and you might just miss it if you’re too selective about finding your ideal type of travel companion.